chernals/pytimber/README.md

 New branch **multiprocessing** with support for parallelized Java CALS acquisition and data processing.
 The performance gain is excellent so far.

     * Multithreading in Python to parallelize the Java acquisition API calls
-    * Use of python *multiprocessing* to parallelize the data processing (extraction from Java objects and type conversion)
+    * Use of python `multiprocessing` to parallelize the data processing

 Merged from my own package.
 The API should be identical, except for the new functionalities that should be transparent for existing use.

     * Developed for use with 'cycled' machines (PSB, PS, SPS)